AfghanistanOfficial Name: Islamic Republic of Afghanistan

 Local Laws & Special Circumstances

-- Possession of alcohol and driving under the influence could land you in jail for several months.
+Possession of alcohol and driving under the influence is potentially punishable by a sentence of several months.

 Religion and Islam: